 Fascia is the soft tissue component of the connective tissue that provides support and protection for most structures within the human body, including muscle. (thin white sheath that covers and connects all muscles and their fibers. think: the white webbing in a steak when you pull it apart) This soft tissue can become restricted due to overuse, lack of movement/inactivity, postural issues or disease, all of which lead to pain, muscle tension, and diminished blood flow.

-– Individuals that don’t benefit from deep tissue may want to try the myofascial route.
+Individuals that don’t benefit from deep tissue may want to try the myofascial route.
 Pro tip: Applied Pressure is the seamless combo of myofascial release and deep tissue all in one satisfying session.

-Day I am smooth, at night I grow fuzz
+One day I am smooth, at night I grow fuzz.

 Surrounding every muscle, every organ, every cell